-3. RECIPES ARE REQUIRED ON ALL FOOD PRODUCTEXHIBITS.
+3. RECIPES ARE REQUIRED ON ALL FOOD PRODUCT EXHIBITS.

 - 4. All baked goods must be left whole and uncut.
 Small items, such as cookies and rolls, should be the same shape and from the same recipe.
 Exhibit 3 cookies, 3 muffins, 3 bread sticks, 1 loaf bread, etc. - 5.
-Attach gummed label to bottom of plate or cardboard.
-Label food entry on bottom of plate or cardboard with Class Number, food product name, 4-H member's name and county or district.
-Label templates are available at http://www/kansas4-h.org/events-activities/fairs/kansas-state-fair/docs/foods-and-nutrition/Foods_Label.pdf or make your own with the following information: Class Number, Food Product Name, 4-H member's Name, and County or District. - 6.
+Attach label to bottom of plate or cardboard.
+Label food entry on bottom of plate or cardboard with Class Number, food product name, 4-H member's name.
+Label templates are available at http://www/kansas4-h.org/events-activities/fairs/kansas-state-fair/docs/foods-and-nutrition/Foods_Label.pdf or make your own with the following information: Class Number, Food Product Name, 4-H member's Name. - 6.
 4-H'ers are encouraged to use whole grain flours, fruits, nuts, etc.

 - 7. Any baked product that can be removed from the pan should be placed on paper plates or cardboard, otherwise exhibit in a disposable container of appropriate size for the exhibit. - 8.
 Exhibits should be in FOOD GRADE PLASTIC BAGS or BOXES. - 9.
 All unfrosted cakes should be exhibited in an upright position with crust showing, except for those cakes with special designs, such as bundt cakes.
 They should have top crust side down. - 10.
-Space is limited for judging so use small paper plates when possible for food exhibits.
-Only the exhibit is judged.
-The container is not judged. - 11.
+Space is limited for judging so use small paper plates when possible for food exhibits, but do not stack your food items.
+Only the exhibit is judged, not the container.
+Food is replated and only a small portion is displayed with ribbon. - 11.
 For food safety purposes any food with custard and dairy-based fillings and frostings (ex. cream cheese, raw eggs), flavored oils, "canned" bread or bread or cakes in a jar, cut fresh fruit or any food requiring refrigeration (ex. bacon) or unbaked exhibit with raw flour "(ex.
 No bake cookies) will be disqualified and not judged.